Cloud Security Office Hours Banner

 Now add resources that mirror the classic real-world misconfigurations.
 Append to main.tf:

-# 1) A bucket that is public to the world - the classic data-leak setup
+# 1) A bucket that is public to the world - the classic data-leak setup.

 resource "aws_s3_bucket" "public_data" {

-bucket = "customer-exports-lab"
+bucket = "customer-exports-lab" # the bucket's globally-unique name

 }